be-fe/unbroken-doc/README.md

 Therefore, you could have something like this:

 ```
+var gulp = require('gulp');
 var unbrokenDoc = require('unbroken-doc');

 unbrokenDoc.init('my-custom-project', OPTIONS);

 gulp.task('doc', unbrokenDoc.tasks.doc);
 gulp.task('validate', unbrokenDoc.tasks.validate);

 // which defines the tasks as below
-# gulp my-doc
+# gulp doc
-# gulp my-validate
+# gulp validate
 ```

+## unbrokenDoc.init( projectKey, options )

+`projectKey` is the most important information in the setting, it will determine how your marker is generated.

+For more information about `options` see below.

 # Options of config

-OPTIONS is the config object, you can refer to the default config object below:
+OPTIONS is the config object, if nothing is passed into `.init()`, the default object is used.
+You can refer to the default config object below to get more idea:

 ```
 {
-    // the key of the project, will be used to generate the unique marker key
-    "projectKey": "default",

     // the comment syntax, so that the marker can be error-free embeded on the content
     commentSyntax: {
         none: {start: '', end: ''},